Click the banner to get your free infographic download

 Content is key to email marketing for artists success

 Email marketing for artists is a must for any comprehensive strategy designed to develop a successful art career.

-To be effective, your email marketing newsletters and messages need new, stimulating, and relevant content.
+Useful email marketing newsletters and messages need new, stimulating, and relevant content.
 As with all successful endeavors, planning and focus are keys to success.

 Organization & Planning = More Success & Less Stress.

 Email marketing for artists is the same as for any other business.
 When the deadline to start writing comes, having your content ready is how to avoid stress and reduce how long it takes to compose your article.
-Rushing to find last minute news and ideas for your content creates anxiety and wastes time and money.
+Rushing to find last-minute news and ideas for your content creates anxiety and wastes time and money.